r3dspace/r3dspace.github.io/_posts/2022-07-16-windows10-setup.md

 * Recomended to have Windows 10 Pro lizen
 * ...

-If this is the case we can carrie on creating a bootable Windows installation drive.
+If this is the case, we can carry on creating a bootable Windows installation drive.

 ## **Creat installation media**